Khajuraho Group of Monuments: History

 The Khajuraho group of monuments was built during the rule of the Chandela dynasty.
 The building activity started almost immediately after the rise of their power, throughout their kingdom to be later known as Bundelkhand.
 Most temples were built during the reigns of the Hindu kings Yashovarman and Dhanga.
 Yashovarman's legacy is best exhibited by the Lakshmana Temple.
 Vishvanatha temple best highlights King Dhanga's reign.
 The largest and currently most famous surviving temple is Kandariya Mahadeva built in the reign of King Vidyadhara.
-The temple inscriptions suggest many of the currently surviving temples were complete between 970 and 1030 AD, with further temples completed during the following decades.
+The temple inscriptions suggest many of the currently surviving temples were complete between 970 and 1030 CE, with further temples completed during the following decades.

 The Khajuraho temples were built about 35 miles from the medieval city of Mahoba, the capital of the Chandela dynasty, in the Kalinjar region.
 In ancient and medieval literature, their kingdom has been referred to as Jijhoti, Jejahoti, Chih-chi-to and Jejakabhukti.

 The first documented mention of Khajuraho was made in 641 by Xuanzang, a Chinese pilgrim who described encountering several dozen inactive Buddhist monasteries and a dozen Hindu temples with a thousand worshipping brahmins.
 In 1022 CE, Khajuraho was mentioned by Abu Rihan-al-Biruni, the Persian historian who accompanied Mahmud of Ghazni in his raid of Kalinjar; he mentions Khajuraho as the capital of Jajahuti.
 The raid was unsuccessful, and a peace accord was reached when the Hindu king agreed to pay a ransom to Mahmud of Ghazni to end the attack and leave.

 Khajuraho temples were in active use through the end of the 12th century.
 This changed in the 13th century; after the army of Delhi Sultanate, under the command of the Muslim Sultan Qutb-ud-din Aibak, attacked and seized the Chandela kingdom.
-About a century later, Ibn Battuta, the Moroccan traveller in his memoirs about his stay in India from 1335 to 1342 AD, mentioned visiting Khajuraho temples, calling them "Kajarra" as follows:
+About a century later, Ibn Battuta, the Moroccan traveller in his memoirs about his stay in India from 1335 to 1342 CE, mentioned visiting Khajuraho temples, calling them "Kajarra" as follows:

 The central Indian region, where Khajuraho temples are, was controlled by various Muslim dynasties from the 13th century through the 18th century.
 In this period, some temples were desecrated, followed by a long period when they were left in neglect.
 In 1495 CE, for example, Sikandar Lodi's campaign of temple destruction included Khajuraho.
 The remoteness and isolation of Khajuraho protected the Hindu and Jain temples from continued destruction by Muslims.
 Over the centuries, vegetation and forests overgrew the temples.

 In the 1830s, local Hindus guided a British surveyor, T.S.
 Burt, to the temples and they were thus rediscovered by the global audience.
 Alexander Cunningham later reported, few years after the rediscovery, that the temples were secretly in use by yogis and thousands of Hindus would arrive for pilgrimage during Shivaratri celebrated annually in February or March based on a lunar calendar.
 In 1852, F.C.
 Maisey prepared earliest drawings of the Khajuraho temples.